il4b/strapi-postgres-pgadmin-boilerplate/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 That's it!
-You're now ready to start using this boilerplate to build your project with Str
+You're now ready to start using this boilerplate to build your project with Strapi, PostgreSQL, pgAdmin4.